Frobenius subalgebra lattices in tensor categories: Lattice structure

+\begin{remark} This notion of intersection is specific to the context of an abelian category.
+More generally, in any category with finite limits, an intersection exists and can be defined as the pullback of monomorphisms $i_A$ and $i_B$:

-We denote a pullback generically as $A \times_C B$, but the pullback of monomorphisms can simply be denoted as $A \cap B$, with the monomorphism $i_A \circ j_A = i_B \circ j_B$ represented as $i_{A \cap B}$ (noting that a pullback of monomorphisms is also a monomorphism).
-The question arises as to whether the structure of a Frobenius subalgebra is preserved under intersection (we will later show that it is not always the case).
+A pullback is generically denoted as $A \times_C B$, but the pullback of monomorphisms can simply be denoted as $A \cap B$, with the monomorphism $i_A \circ j_A = i_B \circ j_B$ represented as $i_{A \cap B}$ (noting that a pullback of monomorphisms is also a monomorphism).
+The natural question is whether the Frobenius structure is preserved under intersection.
+However, as we observed in \S \ref{sec:RigidInvariant}, this is already not the case in $\VVec$. \end{remark}